Highland Community College (Kansas): 1915–1920

-1920-1925
+1920–1925

 In 1920, a committee was formed to oversee the closing of the campus but was convinced by the chairman of the closing committee to keep Highland running.
 His name was Ben Allen.
 The committee paid off almost all debts by liquidating the endowment fund with the only significant debt still remaining being the loan to the Presbyterian college board.

 John Lynn Howe was hired as president and the fall of 1920.
 Howe was a missionary in Alaska until he caught Influenza and was forced to move to a warmer climate.
 The 1920 to 1921 school year was the last year of Highland being a four-year college.
 Mary Corbet Wickstrom was Highland's final bachelor's degree recipient.
 Howe and Allen attended a synod meeting in 1920.
 They were Hoping to regain support once again but were met with the recommendation for Highland to be closed, liquidated, and the funds given to Emporia. at the news of the rejection, many in the community thought it was time to close Highland doors because it had an outlived its usefulness.
 Howe's wife, however, was hopeful despite the bleak outlook and convinced howe to at least try to revive it.

-In the fall of 1921, an agreement between Highland College and Lawrence State University was reached.
+In the fall of 1921, an agreement between Highland College and the University of Kansas was reached.
 The agreement entailed that students in Highland would take freshman and sophomore courses in Highland, but the classes would be under the direction of Kansas University.
 The credits would be recorded at both colleges, but the program only lasted until the fall of 1922.
 The Highlander student publication was first published in the fall of 1922.
-Kansas University started accepting credits from Highland in November 1922, which helped aid it to accreditation status by the Kansas State Department of Education.
+K.U. started accepting credits from Highland in November 1922, which helped aid it to accreditation status by the Kansas State Department of Education.
 The accreditation status allowed almost all of its credits to be universally transferable across the state.
 It was also around this time that Highland joined the American Association of junior colleges.
-The Academy at Highland College officially closed in 1923 upon the completion of the public high school in Highland.
+The academy at Highland College officially closed in 1923 upon the completion of the public high school in Highland.
 The gym at the new high school was used to revive the boys' basketball team that previously hadn't played since 1913.
 The Trailblazer was another student publication that started in the fall of 1923.
 The girls' basketball team returned to Highland in 1925.
 Highland college's teams were called orange warriors or purple warriors depending on the uniform color and they were renamed the wildcats in 1925.
 Games were also never held on Sundays due to howe's religious beliefs.